Euclideon/udSDKUnity/README.md

 ### vdkLogin

 This file contains the login logic for the unity example, including login credentials.
-GlobalVDKContext contains a ``` vdkContext``` for managing licensing and login information between objects, and a ```vdkRenderContext```, enabling the rendering of and caching the UDS model information
+GlobaludSDKContext contains a ``` vdkContext``` for managing licensing and login information between objects, and a ```vdkRenderContext```, enabling the rendering of and caching the UDS model information

-### VDKPPER
+### UDPPER

-_VDKPPES.cs_ contains the implemention of udSDK in Unity as a post processing effect.
+_UDPPES.cs_ contains the implemention of udSDK in Unity as a post processing effect.
 The associated shader is ```vdkShader.shader```

-### VDK Collider
+### UD Collider

 This object demonstrates how to achieve physical collisions between Euclideon UDS models and native Unity colliders.
 Because of the potential scale of UDS objects it is not practical to construct mesh colliders of UDS objects (espeially if these objects are being streamed externally)
 The approach taken is to construct a mesh of the UDS object local to a point of interest (for example a player or the potential colliding object using information available from an instance of ```vdkRenderView```.

 Because the information contained in UDS files (especially unfiltered point clouds) can be noisy, we have included functionality to smooth the generated surfaces.

-_VDKCollider.cs_ contains the majority of the logic associated with the example collider system.
+_UDCollider.cs_ contains the majority of the logic associated with the example collider system.

 ![Collider Object Structure](./docs/colliderStructure.png "Collider Object Structure")

 _Because Unity does not allow collisions between a parent and child object, the collider cannot be a direct decendent of an object it is intended to collide with.
 Instead use the follow target parameter to keep the collider within an objects reference frame_

-The VDK Colider Script takes the following parameters:
+The UD Colider Script takes the following parameters:

 _Follow Target:_ If not none will set the transformation of the collider to match that of the target, useful for meshing locally around particular objects.